asgardius/asteroid-game-launcher/README.md

 A launcher for a space themed game

+This launcher download background music track when running for first time

+All content is saved inside ~/.local/share/asgardius

 # Dependencies

 * python
 * GTK 3
 * VTE 3
+* Pygame for music playback
+* wget for updater

 # Build dependencies
 * Meson